Fortnite-API/py-wrapper/docs/migrating.rst

 - :class:`fortnite_api.MaterialInstanceColors`: A class that holds the background gradient color of a material instance.
 This is commonly used to create a preview for the material instance in the shop.
 This is served from the :class:`fortnite_api.MaterialInstance` object.

 - :class:`fortnite_api.NewCosmetics`: A class that holds the response from :meth:`~fortnite_api.Client.fetch_cosmetics_new`.
 This is used when fetching new cosmetics.

-- :class:`fortnite_api.NewBrCosmetics`: A special class that holds the response from :meth:`~fortnite_api.Client.fetch_cosmetics_br_new`.
-This is used specifically when fetching new Battle Royale cosmetics.

 - :class:`fortnite_api.NewCosmetic`: A class that holds specific metadata about new cosmetics, such as the last addition date, the hash of the new cosmetics, and the cosmetics type.
 This is served from :class:`fortnite_api.NewCosmetics`.